oKermorgant/ecn_templates/README.md

 ## Latex syntax example

 In the `ieeeexample` folder is the full tex file of a IEEE article with the corresponding PDF.

-You can find many examples of syntaxes: equations, tables, algorithms, figures and multiple figures.
+It will not fully compile on your computer as the figures are not included, but you can find many examples of syntaxes: equations, tables, algorithms, figures and multiple figures.

 Feel free to modify the templates and suggest any improvements.